 Orecchiette means ‘small ears’, and it is a curious and different type of pasta, also from the Puglia region of Italy.
 A great small pasta for scooping up sauce, orecchiette goes well with heavier sauces as well as salads and lighter sauces.
 Try our recipes for Orecchiette here.

-This small pasta looks like grain (orzo means barley), so it is often used as an alternative to rice. it is also a great basis for a salad, and in soups.
-It is similar to punte d’argo pasta.
-See our Orzo recipes here.
+This small pasta looks like rice, or grain (orzo means barley in Greek), so it is often used as an alternative to rice. it is also a great basis for a salad, and in soups like minestrone See our Orzo recipes here.

-Often used interchangeably with orzo, risoni means big rice, but it is made from pasta, not rice.
-It is great for soups like minestrone.
+Italian Rice shaped pasta comes in different sizes – punte d’argo pasta, riso, orzo, rosmarino and risoni.
+Often used interchangeably with orzo, risoni means big rice, but it is made from pasta.

 One of the most famous Italian pasta shapes and loved across Italy, Penne, which means pen in Italian, gets its name from its shape.
 The tube-shape with angled ends was inspired by the quill of an old style ink pen.
 It still resembles a pen – next time you have a bowl of penne, check it out: the end of each piece is similar to the tip of a fountain pen.